danielperr/Chatroom/README.md

 Author: Daniel Peretz

+## Features
+* a live chat room
+* everyone gets to choose a unique username
+* see who's connected to the room at any time
+* fun commands to play with

 ## Commands
 * /time - Returns server time
 * /rolladice - Rolls a dice and announces the result to everyone